 Dr Chris Danbury

 I am a Consultant in Intensive Care Medicine at University Hospital Southampton and Honorary Senior Clinical Lecturer at the Medical School of the University of Southampton.

-The grandson of a doctor and the son of a judge, I went to school at St Paul’s in South London between 1980 - 1984.
+The grandson of a doctor and the son of a barrister and Recorder, I went to school at St Paul’s in South London between 1980 - 1984.

 After a gap-year, I studied medicine at St. George’s Hospital Medical School, qualifying in 1990.
 Following my house jobs, I trained in general medicine and spent a year at St Mary’s Hospital in the virology laboratory before commencing training in Anaesthetics and Intensive Care Medicine.

 My career took me from Oxford to Southampton and then a year in Western Australia.
 Primarily a Senior Registrar at the Royal Perth Hospital, I also worked for three months at Port Hedland Regional Hospital.
 Here I was the only specialist Anaesthetist/Intensivist for over 1000miles.
 My eldest daughter was born in Australia and consequently is a sandgroper.